CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - In *two-step* mode, PTP notes the time when the PTP packet egresses the port and sents it in a separate (follow-up) message.

 {{%notice note%}}
-One-step correction mode is available for early access only.
+One-step mode is available for early access only.
 {{%/notice%}}

 Two-step mode is the default configuration.
 To configure the switch to use one-step mode: